marizoo/todo-redux/README.md

 ## DESCRIPTION:
 a simple Todo App, with React + useState hooks.
+* Version2 Branch is the same App, but with Redux toolkit.

 ## OUTCOME:
 duh...
 I wanna be a React Super Herooooooooooo..